wsfan/4loop/_posts/2014-06-18-evennewerpost.markdown

 categories:
 ---

-Today we were supposed to use <a href="http://jekyllrb.com/">Jekyll</a> to create our blog but we discovered very quickly that Jekyll is not easy to use.
-In order to present something at our afternoon presentation, we cheated.
+Today we were supposed to use <a href="http://jekyllrb.com/">Jekyll</a> to create our blog but we discovered very quickly that it is both hard to install and use.
+In order to have something to present at the afternoon presentation, we cheated.
 We created a blog using our collective HTML knowledge and we borrowed an online template.

-On our illegitimate website we added APIs from Instagram, Twitter and Google Maps.
-We plan to integrate Jekyll into our blog tomorrow...
+On our illegitimate website we added APIs from Instagram, Twitter and Google Maps but tomorrow we plan to integrate Jekyll into our blog.

+<sub> Writing HTML </sub>

 <img src = "http://i62.tinypic.com/vxl17m.jpg" width="320" height="320" />

-<i>Coding</i>